 Materials

+Visual stimuli

-Visual stimuli.
-For labs using central fixation or eye-tracking methods, a brightly colored static checkerboard stimulus was used as the fixation stimulus, and a small engaging video of a laughing baby was used to ensure infants were attending to the screen at the start of each trial.
-For labs using the Head-turn Preference Procedure (HPP), we asked labs to use their typical visual stimulus, which varied considerably across laboratories.
-Some labs used flashing lights as the visual stimulus (the original protocol that was developed in the 1980s), while others used a variety of other visual displays on video screens (e.g., a looming circle).
-Details regarding each laboratory’s implementation of a particular method are available at LINK.
+For labs using central fixation or eye tracking methods, a brightly colored static checkerboard was used as the fixation stimulus, and a small engaging video (an animation of colorful rings decreasing in size) as an attention-getter.
+For labs using HPP, we asked labs to use their typical visual stimulus, which varied considerably across laboratories.
+Some labs used flashing lights as the visual fixation stimulus (the original protocol that was developed in the 1980s), while others used a variety of other visual displays on video screens (e.g., a looming circle).

-Speech stimuli.
+Speech stimuli

 The goal of our stimulus creation effort was to construct a set of recordings of naturalistic IDS and ADS gathered from a variety of mothers speaking to their infants.
 To do so, we gathered a set of recordings of mothers speaking to their infants and to experimenters, selected a subset of individual utterances from these (see below), and then constructed stimulus items from this subset.
 All other characteristics of the recordings besides register (IDS vs. ADS) were as balanced as possible across clips.
 Based on our intuitions and the data from the norming ratings described below, we consider these stimuli to be representative of naturally produced IDS and ADS across middle- and high-SES mothers in North America.
-Although future studies could attempt to vary particular aspects of the IDS systematically (e.g., age of the mother, age of the infant being spoken to, dialect, etc.), we did not do so here.
+Although future studies could attempt to vary particular aspects of the IDS systematically (e.g., age of the mother, age of the infant being spoken to, dialect), we did not do so here.
 Our stimulus elicitation method was designed to meet the competing considerations of laboratory control and naturalism.

 Source recordings were collected in two laboratories, one in central Canada and one in the Northeastern United States.
 The recorded mothers had infants whose ages ranged from 122 – 250 days.
 The same recording procedures were followed in both laboratories.
 Recordings were collected in an infant-friendly greeting area/testing room using a simple lapel clip-on microphone connected to a smartphone (iPhone 5s or 6s), with the “Voice Record” or “Voice Record Pro” apps (Dayana Networks Ltd.) in the Canadian lab, and the “Voice Memos” app (Apple Inc.) in the US lab.
-The targets for conversation were objects in an opaque bag: a ball, a shoe, a cup, a block, a train, a sieve, a globe, a whisk, a flag, and a bag of yeast.
+The targets for conversation were objects in an opaque bag: five familiar objects (a ball, a shoe, a cup, a block, a train) and five unfamiliar objects (a sieve, a globe, a whisk, a flag, and a bag of yeast).
 To ensure that mothers used consistent labels, a small sticker was affixed to each object showing its name.
 Each object was taken out of the bag one at a time and the mother was asked to talk about the object, either to her baby (for the IDS samples) or to an experimenter (for the ADS samples) until she ran out of things to say; at this point the next object was taken out of the bag.
 Recording stopped when all the objects had been removed from the bag and had been talked about.
 Order of IDS and ADS recording was counterbalanced across participants.
-A total of 11 mothers were recorded in Canada and 4 in the United States.
+A total of 11 mothers were recorded in Canada and four in the United States.